Evaluation and Improvement of Fault Detection for Large Language Models: Abstract

 \section{Abstract}

-Large language models~(LLMs) achieved great success in multiple application domains and attracted huge attention from different research communities recently.
-Unfortunately, even for the best LLM, there still exist many \textit{faults} that LLM cannot correctly predict.
-Such faults will harm the usability of LLMs.
-How to quickly reveal them in LLMs is important, but challenging.
-The reasons are twofold, 1) the heavy labeling effort for preparing the test data, and 2) accessing closed-source LLMs such as GPT4 is money-required.
-To handle this problem, in the traditional deep learning testing field, test selection methods have been proposed for efficiently testing deep learning models by prioritizing faults.
-However, the usefulness of these methods on LLMs is unclear and under exploration.
-In this paper, we first study the effectiveness of existing fault detection methods for LLMs.
-Experimental results on four different tasks~(including both code tasks and natural language processing tasks) and four LLMs~(e.g., LLaMA and GPT4) demonstrated that existing fault detection methods cannot perform well on LLMs~(e.g., seven out of eight methods perform worse than random selection on LLaMA).
-To enhance existing fault detection methods, we propose \textbf{MuCS}, a prompt \textbf{Mu}tation-based prediction \textbf{C}onfidence \textbf{S}moothing method for LLMs.
-Concretely, we mutate the prompts and compute the average prediction confidence of all mutants as the input of fault detection methods.
-The results show that our proposed solution significantly enhances existing methods with the improvement of test relative coverage by up to 97.64\%.
+Large language models (LLMs) have recently achieved significant success across various application domains, garnering substantial attention from different communities.
+Unfortunately, even for the best LLM, many \textit{faults} still exist that LLM cannot properly predict.
+Such faults will harm the usability of LLMs in general and could introduce safety issues in reliability-critical systems such as autonomous driving systems.
+How to quickly reveal these faults in real-world datasets that LLM could face is important, but challenging.
+The major reason is that the ground truth is necessary but the data labeling process is heavy considering the time and human effort.
+To handle this problem, in the conventional deep learning testing field, test selection methods have been proposed for efficiently evaluating deep learning models by prioritizing faults.
+However, despite their importance, the usefulness of these methods on LLMs is unclear, and lack of exploration.
+In this paper, we conduct the first empirical study to investigate the effectiveness of existing fault detection methods for LLMs.
+Experimental results on four different tasks~(including both code tasks and natural language processing tasks) and four LLMs~(e.g., LLaMA3 and GPT4) demonstrated that simple methods such as Margin perform well on LLMs but there is still a big room for improvement.
+Based on the study, we further propose \textbf{MuCS}, a prompt \textbf{Mu}tation-based prediction \textbf{C}onfidence \textbf{S}moothing framework to boost the fault detection capability of existing methods.
+Concretely, multiple prompt mutation techniques have been proposed to help collect more diverse outputs for confidence smoothing.
+The results show that our proposed framework significantly enhances existing methods with the improvement of test relative coverage by up to 70.53\%.